AMDResearch/intelliperf/README.md

 | `-r, --provider` | Specify the provider to use for optimization (default: openai) |
 | `-l, --in_place` | Modify source files in place during optimization (default: creates backups) |

+> [!NOTE]
+> IntelliPerf copies the entire project directory to a temporary location.
+Make sure your project doesn't include any temporary CMake files if you pass the `project_directory` flag.

 ## Documentation

 - [IntelliPerf Technical Paper](docs/IntelliPerf.md) - Detailed technical overview of the IntelliPerf framework